Do you want to 3D print wooden objects? Do you want to try something new in 3D printing other than the usual ABS and PLA?

-Some of the qualities of wood filaments can be comparable to that of PLA filaments such as its strength.
+Some of its qualities are comparable to that of PLA filaments such as its strength.
 There aren’t any formal specifications for the materials for 3D printing, especially for those that are new PLA composites.
 The end result of your print largely depends on the non-PLA component with which the wood filament is made of.

 There were early attempts in creating objects that resembled wood.
-Saw dust was added in the filament mix.
+Sawdust was added to the filament mix.

 However, the end product looked more like cardboard.
 They were less tight in terms of built and they were more flexible compared to PLA.

-Bamboo wood filament is one good example.
+Bamboo wood filament is a good example.
 The objects created with this filament are very sturdy.
-There are also wood filaments made with coconut particles.
+There are also variants that are made with coconut particles.
 This material produces prints with a distinct finish.